bduggan/leafpad/README.md

 - Use the slider to animate selecting the rows one at a time
 - Unselect "auto pan" to keep the map from moving while selecting

+### More options

+- the `lat`, `lon` and `zoom` query parameters can be used to set the initial lat, lon and zoom.
+- the `tile_provider` query parameters can be used to set the tile provider.
+See [here](https://leaflet-extras.github.io/leaflet-providers/preview/) for a valid list.
+The default is `CartoDB.Positron`.

 ###  How do I use it locally?

 1. Start a local web server